08:00 AM-18:00 PM Monday – Friday

 Nike has a clear objective in its shops, to strengthen its brand image and create a connection with the customer, so the updating of its points of sale has always obliged us to respect very short delivery times and simultaneous installations in different locations.
 A complicated but necessary challenge to achieve successful campaigns.

 An example of this is the Nike Flynit activation at the Nike Store Serrano in Madrid, a project in which showing the product and explaining its characteristics was the basis for the design and subsequent production and installation of window dressing and decoration.

-In addition to the complexity of the work proposed in the designs offered by the client, the brand also demanded high quality finishes.
 At INSTORE, by coordinating the work of various trades at the same time, we managed to develop a truly impressive visual communication project, with which the brand and its clients could identify.

 Promoting a trainer model may seem simple if we simply focus on an exposure strategy.
 But if we want to make an impact on our customers and offer them unique shopping experiences, then there are many factors to consider.